It's a Full Moon Tonight: Speaker Meaning and the Interpretation and Construction of Executive Orders

 Although President Trump replaced the first of the Two Executive Orders with the second one and although the Supreme Court by orders dated October 10, 2017 and October 24, 2017, vacated and remanded litigation involving the second order on grounds of mootness, the Two Executive Orders remain highly instructive for those who would understand the interpretation and construction of executive orders.

 This article therefore examines in detail the intended meaning and effect of the Two Executive Orders.
 It performs such examination using insights from the semiotic subfield of pragmatics, a semiotic subfield which explores how real-world people actually use, interpret, and construe language in various real-world contexts (including contexts where the issuer of the Two Executive Orders himself has claimed that “Islam hates us” and has tweeted “TRAVEL BAN!”).
 Using such insights of pragmatics, this Article also explores why reasonable judges thoroughly versed in legal theory, legal practice, and pragmatics should conclude that President Trump unlawfully targeted Muslims in the Two Executive Orders.
 This Article, among other things, also questions the sensibility of such notions as “facial legitimacy” to the extent such notions suggest text has meaning apart from context.

-Keywords: executive orders, legislation, meaning, speaker meaning, interpretation, construction, semiotics, pragmatics, originalism, legislative intent, speech acts, legislatures, context, general terms, extension, vagueness, Constitution, First Amendment,Trump v.
+Keywords: executive orders, legislation, meaning, speaker meaning, interpretation, construction, semiotics, pragmatics, originalism, legislative intent, speech acts, legislatures, context, general terms, facial legitimacy, Constitution, First Amendment,Trump v.
 Int’l Refugee Assistance Project, intent

 Suggested Citation: Suggested Citation